elasticio/rest-api-component-v2/README.md

 **2.** Attachments limitations:

 -  Maximal possible size for an attachment is 10 MB.

--  Attachments mechanism does not work with [Local Agent Installation](https://docs.elastic.io/getting-started/local-agent.html)
+**3.** OAuth2 authentication strategy limitation: [Access Token Response](https://www.oauth.com/oauth2-servers/access-tokens/access-token-response/) should

-**3.** OAuth2 authentication strategy limitation: [Access Token Response](https://www.oauth.com/oauth2-servers/access-tokens/access-token-response/) contains `refresh_token` optional property, but due to EIO platform limitation it is required.
+always contain `refresh_token` property (optional in OAuth2 standard).
+Reason behind it - platform shoud be able to refresh access token after it's expiration.
-Possible solution - use access_type:offline in additional parameters (may not work in some cases).
+Possible solution - use `access_type:offline` in additional parameter which is supported by many OAuth2 providers.

 **4.** We suggest not to set Delay value more then time period between two executions of the flow.
 Please keep in mind that delay can influence on time of next execution.